LindelweM/fundraising_api/README.md

 GET /api/v1/donations/summary
 Returns donation aggregates:

-    Total donation amount per campaign
+    * Total donation amount per campaign

-    Total donation amount per currency
+    * Total donation amount per currency

-    Average donation amount (completed only)
+    * Average donation amount (completed only)

 📬 Contact
 Built by Lindelwe Myeza
-Reach out on LinkedIn or via email if you'd like to chat more about the project!
+Reach out on [LinkedIn](https://www.linkedin.com/in/lindelwe-myeza/) or via [Email](mailto:lindelwenpmyeza@gmail.com) if you'd like to chat more about the project!